|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 To combat this, steel cores are laminated, using thin sheets of steel insulated from each other.
 This prevents the circulating currents from becoming excessive, thereby reducing losses considerably.
 As the frequency increases, even the thin sheets will start to suffer from losses, so powdered iron (a misnomer, since it is more commonly powdered steel) cores are used.
 Small granules of magnetic material are mixed with a suitable bonding agent, and fired at high temperature to form a ceramic-like material that has excellent magnetic properties.
 The smaller the magnetic particles (and the less bonding agent used), the better the performance at high power and high frequencies.
 It is important that the individual granules are insulated from each other, or losses will increase.

 These materials are available in a huge variety of different formulations, and are usually optimised for a particular operating frequency range.
-Some are designed for 20kHz up to 200kHz or so, and these are commonly used for switchmode power supplies, television "flyback" transformers and the like.
-Other materials are designed to operate at radio frequencies (RF), and these are most commonly classified as "ferrite" cores.
-In some cases, the terms "powdered iron" and "ferrite" are used interchangeably, but this is not correct - they are different materials with different properties.
+Some are designed for 20kHz up to 200kHz or so, and these are commonly used for switchmode power supplies, (pre LCD flat screen) television 'flyback' transformers and the like.
+Other materials are designed to operate at radio frequencies (RF), and these are most commonly classified as 'ferrite' cores.
+In some cases, the terms 'powdered iron' and 'ferrite' are used interchangeably, but this is not correct - they are different materials with different properties.

 These will be covered in more detail when transformers are discussed.